eslamahmed235/eslamahmed235/README.md

 # Hi, I'm Eslam Ahmed Abdelrahman 👋

 🚀 **Driving Innovation Through AI & Machine Learning**
-I'm an Applied Scientist at **Microsoft** and an AI & Machine Learning Instructor and Author at top institutions like **Udacity** and **Educative**.
+I'm an **Applied Scientist II** at **Microsoft** and an AI & Machine Learning Instructor and Author at top institutions like **Udacity** and **Educative**.
 With two master’s degrees in AI and IoT, I leverage cutting-edge technologies to build intelligent systems that transform user experiences.

 ---